Così fan tutte

 Julie Duro (Lighting Designer) is delighted to be a part of this incredible new production of Così fan tutte and is thrilled to be returning to Arizona Opera.
 She has designed extensively for opera, theatre, and dance throughout the United States and abroad.
 Her work in opera includes designs for Connecticut Opera, Kentucky Opera, the Santa Fe Opera, Manhattan School of Music, Palm Beach Opera, Opera International, Mannes Opera, Opera at USC, Lyric Opera of Kansas City, Opera Illinois, Dayton Opera, the Indiana University Jacobs School of Music, Florida State Opera, Opera North, and the Green Mountain Opera Festival.
 Her theatre credits include designs for Riverside Theatre, Paper Mill Playhouse, Walnut Street Theatre, Florida Repertory Theatre, the Emerson String Quartet, Olney Theatre, Westport Country Playhouse, the Kennedy Center Jazz Program, Artpark, Seacoast Repertory Theatre, the Asolo Conservatory in Florida, and the yearly Drama Desk Awards.
 Her work in dance encompasses designs for Tulsa Ballet, Kansas City Ballet, North Carolina Dance Theatre, the Australian Ballet, Southern Ballet Theatre, Dances Patrelle, and Mark Stuart Dance Theatre.
 She was the resident lighting designer for the critically acclaimed Ohio Ballet from 1996 to 1999.
 She also works frequently with Pittsburgh Ballet, where her designs can be seen each year in their production of The Nutcracker.

-A seasoned recitalist, orchestra soloist and collaborative pianist, Mr. Cano has performed throughout the US, Mexico, Israel, Europe and the Far East.
+A seasoned recitalist, orchestra soloist and collaborative pianist, Christopher Cano has performed throughout the US, Mexico, Israel, Europe and the Far East.

 Having maintained his private studio in New York City since 2002, Cano has prepared singers for appearances at the Metropolitan Opera, Teatro alla Scala, Chicago Lyric Opera, and orchestral appearances with the New York Philharmonic, San Francisco Symphony, Chicago Symphony Orchestra, London Symphony Orchestra, and the Berlin Philharmonic among others.